authelia/authelia/docs/content/en/overview/authentication/introduction.md

 * something you have
 * something you are

-Modern best security practice dictates that using multiple of these categories is the necessary for security.
+Modern best security practice dictates that using multiple of these categories is necessary for security.
 Users are unreliable and simple usernames and passwords are not sufficient for security.

 __Authelia__ enables primarily two-factor authentication.
 These methods offered come in two forms: